holistic veterinary medicine

 Chiropractic Care FAQs

-Dr. Stephanie Cleveland and Dr. Chuck Coleman perform Chiropractic adjustments and are AVCA Certified Animal Chiropractors
+Dr. Chuck Coleman performs Chiropractic adjustments and is an AVCA Certified Animal Chiropractor

 To simplify what chiropractors during an adjustment, they help return motion to the joints of the spine.
 When the joints of the spine stop moving (spinal subluxation), swelling and inflammation can develop around the nerves.
 Spinal subluxation has three causes- stress, trauma, and toxins.
 Adjusting the spine helps the body to reverse the pathology and promote patient healing.